 - EDLR 6304 Financial and Human Resources Management in Education (5 day summer schedule [second summer], typically early to mid July – 3 credits)

-- EDLR 6092 Internship/Practicum (both semesters with 5 “CAPSS/Neag Best Practices in District Leadership Internship Seminars” from 3:30 to 6:30 PM @ CAPPS – 3 credits)
+- EDLR 6092 Internship/Practicum (full-year internship with 6 “CAPSS/Neag Best Practices in District Leadership Internship Seminars” from 3:30 to 6:30 PM @ CAPPS – 3 credits)

-All class dates for the year are provided in July so participants can plan professional and personal schedules around the program dates.
+Typically, class dates for the year are provided in late June to mid July, so participants can plan personal and professional schedules around the program dates.

 RELATIONSHIP TO THE ED.D.
 PROGRAM IN EDUCATIONAL ADMINISTRATION

 The goal of all programs in the Department of Educational Leadership is to develop leaders who have the skills and knowledge required to guide systemic school and school district reform.
 To this end the Executive Leadership Program is linked conceptually with the Ed.D.
 Program.
 In the Executive Leadership Program participants learn the practical skills necessary to address problems of practice associated with district leadership.
 The Ed.D.
 Program builds upon and extends these skills.
 Specifically, the focus in the Ed.D.
 Program is on developing an educational leader’s ability to (a) lead a district-wide inquiry process that explores and identifies the systemic and root causes of problems of practice and (b) formulate solutions based on this inquiry that have conceptual depth and breadth.
-Students who complete the 093 program will be given priority consideration in the Ed.D.
-Program application process and students who complete the Ed.D.
-Program first will be given priority consideration for the Executive Leadership Program.
+For interested ELP graduates, the Department of Educational Leadership created a pathway from ELP to Ed.D. where credits will be applied upon successful admission to the Ed.D.
+Program.